rdhadda/the-tech-spot/README.md

 When a superuser clicks on a delete link for a product they are presented with a modal confirming whether they would like to delete the product.

 ![Delete Modal](documentation/images/the-tech-spot-delete-modal.png)

+#### 400, 403, 404 & 500 Page

+I've implemented my own custom error pages.
+These pages all follow the same design with a message indicated to the user that an error has occurred.

 ### Future Implementations